Join Our High Demand, CACREP Accredited Mental Health Counseling Program

 - Our Master’s Degree Program may help prepare you for the Licensing Board Exam.

-- Competitive, limited-enrollment program focused on a strength-based approach to professional development, identifying and working with what you do best.
+- Degree in Mental Health Counseling program focused on a strength-based approach to professional development, identifying and working with what you do best.

 - Personalized and individual support for your education, which may enable you to get more from your studies.